Arthur, King of Time and Space Arthur, King of Time and Space

 What's your experience?

 In the late 90s and early 00s I wrote stories and drew cartoons on a personal website.
 That material was all fanfiction, primarily of Doctor Who, Star Trek and Buffy the Vampire Slayer.
-That is, it was all fanfiction until I started globally replacing each proper noun in my Star Trek/Doctor Who crossover stories and cartoons with a proper noun from the King Arthur legend and giving the new versions the umbrella title King Arthur in Time and Space.
+That is, it was all fanfiction until I started globally replacing each proper noun in my Star Trek/Doctor Who crossover stories and cartoons with a proper noun from the King Arthur legend and adding the new versions to my website under the umbrella title King Arthur in Time and Space.
 This material of course was the progenitor of the present work.
-(The reason no one asked me FAQs before I composed this page is because most or all the readers I had then followed me from that website to this one, and already know all this.
-Many were in the blue binder cartoons.)
-The diskspace quota for the fanfiction site filled up after ten years, so now I update fanfiction cartoons at The Hero of Three Faces.
+(The reason no one asked me FAQs before I composed this page is because most or all the readers I had then followed me from that website to this one, and already knew all this.
+Many such readers appeared in the blue binder cartoons.)
+The diskspace quota for the fanfiction site filled up after ten years, so now I update fanfiction cartoons in a subdirectory of this site at The Hero of Three Faces.
+And there's also a journal cartoon here, Creative Process

 Which of the characters is most like you?